-More information about the assessments below can be found in the class-specific Assessment Outline documents located in the Forms & Documents section.

-• Clinical & Board Preparation Resources:
+- Clinical & Board Preparation Resources:

-- A.T Still Memorial Library Clinical Rotation Support Rotation Resources - A.T Still Memorial Library Clinical Rotation Support Exam Preparation materials (Boards and COMATs) - OMM Resources - Advanced OPP Courses (links to syllabus section) Three online courses (2 in Year 3 and 1 in Year 4) completed in Canvas.
-Includes OMM Review, OPP Modules, online assessments, literature search, OTM Practice Logs.
-See Canvas for syllabi.
-NBOME OPP COMAT is a proctored exam completed online at the regional site and scheduled by the region for February-March.
+- A.T Still Memorial Library Clinical Rotation Support Rotation Resources

+- A.T Still Memorial Library Clinical Rotation Support Exam Preparation materials (Boards and COMATs)

+- OMM Resources

-• Scholarly Report 1 and Scholarly Report 2 Toolkit
+- Scholarly Report 1 and 2 Toolkit with Rubrics

-- Copyright Guide Guidelines for using resource material to ensure best practices. - Manuscript Guidelines for JAOA
+- Copyright Guide Guidelines for using resource material to ensure best practices.

-- 12 Tips for Students Who Wish to Write and Publish (by Rajaei K. Sharma & Harriet L. Ogle)
+- Manuscript Guidelines for JAOA

 - Published case reports and quality improvement projects for written case can be found online.
 For your convenience, examples are posted below.

 - Case Report #1

 - Case Report #2

 - Quality Improvement case #1

 - Quality Improvement case #2

-• Student Success Update Assessments:

-Students receive individual feedback from DSMEs via Student Success Update Assessments.
-The standardized formats are designed as progress reports completed by both the DSME and the student and should include an individual conversation face-to-face, via phone or through video.
-Student Success Updates will be completed within New Innovations.
-They are not scored; however, they are used as an assessment tool.
+- Student Success Update Assessments: Students receive individual feedback from DSMEs via Student Success Update Assessments formally known as "Bi-Annuals."
+The standardized formats are designed as progress reports completed by both the DSME and the student and should include

-The Student Success Updates process will occur three times in Year 3: October, January, and April, and twice in Year 4: September and February.
-The KCOM Rotation Site Coordinator will notify the student of the specific due dates for the SSU evaluation.
-The process for Student Success Updates is as follows:

-- Students will receive an email notification of an evaluation to complete just like the notification they receive for the Preceptor and Rotation Evaluation process. - The student will complete the SSU evaluation. - The DSME will meet with the student (in-person) to review and discuss the SSU. - After the student meeting, the DSME will add comments and sign/submit. - Coordinator will review, sign, and mark complete on the Student's Clinical Years Audit document.

-Excerpt from the intranet KCOMStudentManual.atsu.edu>Curriculum>Rotation Information>Affiliation Agreement Database
+an individual conversation face-to-face, via phone or through video.
+Once complete, the SSU Assessments are sent to the Office of Academic Affairs, by the 30th of each month they are due in.
+They are not scored, however they are used as an assessment tool.

+- Student Success Update Instructions - Student Success Update Forms